Libya closes Tripoli's Mitiga airport after missiles fired

 Mitiga has been targeted with missiles on different occasions in recent years as OPEC member Libya slid into armed anarchy following the fall of leader Muammar Gaddafi in 2011.

-Libyan National Army (LNA) forces under former Gaddafi-era general Khalifa Haftar moved last April on Tripoli, where the current internationally recognized government is based.
+Libyan National Army (LNA) forces under former Gaddafi-era general Khalifa Haftar moved last April on Tripoli, where the current internationally recognised government is based.
 International efforts to defuse the conflict have been fruitless.

-Reporting by Ahmed Elumami; Writing by Amina Ismail; Editing by Mark Heinrich
+(Reporting by Ahmed Elumami Writing by Amina Ismail Editing by Mark Heinrich)